NicolasDouillet/mesh_processing_toolbox/description_read_me.txt

 clone_solve_nmnfld_vertices may create flat triangle(s).
 I still have to figure out why and how to avoid it.
 However it is still possible to remove them a posteriori with the function remove_flat_triangles.

-Curvature computation algorithm is a homemade temporary version.
-It is mostly efficient on regular meshes (where all faces have more or less the same size, and all the vertices have the same valence).

 The convex hull / Gift wrapping / Jarvis algorithm is mostly here for the demo and pedagogic purposes.
 It is indeed slower than Matlab (R) compiled binaries used for the convex hull (convhull).
 It may also contain some self intersecting triangles.